 1832: "John James Audubon visited the Dry Tortugas in 1832, noting that the colonies of sooties and noddies were heavily exploited for food by "eggers" from Havana.
 He also noted that the eggs (and birds) were extremely good eating and much enjoyed by the crew of the government vessel that carried him.
 (The great naturalist and painter who practiced ornithology through the barrel of a gun was no sentimentalist when it came to obtaining specimens for his paint palette or his soft palate.)"

 1846: The construction of Fort Jefferson was begun to fortify the Tortugas and control navigation to the Gulf of Mexico shipping lanes and protect Atlantic bound Mississippi River trade.
 In 1846 Congress awarded $200,000 for the Florida Reef fortifications.
 An inexperienced Horatio Wright, a West Point graduate from Connecticut, was award the charge of constructing the fort.
 It took Wright four months to prepare for his assignment and on December 1, 1946 he set sail on the 110-ton schooner Activa from New York harbor with a crew of six, a clerk, a mason and a carpenter.
 It took 15 days to arrive at the uninhabited group of islands called Dry Tortugas.
-Read A Constructional History of Fort Jefferson for the rest of this fascinating story written in 1961.
+Read A Constructional History of Fort Jefferson (this was on the NPS website at the time of writing) for the rest of this fascinating story written in 1961.

 The hexagonal shaped fort, designed to hold 1,500 soldiers and 450 cannons, covers 11 of the 16 acres of land on Garden Key.
 With 8 foot thick, 45 feet high walls and over 16 million bricks used in it's construction, the fort is the largest coastal fort in America and the largest masonry structure in the Western Hemisphere.
 Slave labor was used during the Fort's construction along with craftsmen and laborers of Irish and other ethnic descent.
 The fort was never completed; concerns of structural weight on the reef and the invention of the rifled cannon made the fort obsolete because the walls could now be penetrated.
 Over the years the fort was used as a coal station, a quarantine station, and a prison.